-With the capacity to elicit simultaneous experiences of pleasure and disgust, binding the sublime to the puerile, artists have employed strategies to generate schisms in the psyche: those moments where understanding is stalled, language fails, where chimeras or monsters are registered, and where taboos are challenged.
+The Abyss explores art that contends with the push and pull of seduction and repulsion.
+The artists in this exhibition employ strategies to generate schisms in the psyche: those moments where understanding is stalled, language fails, chimeras are registered, and norms are discarded.

 Artists: Tony Albert, Hany Armanious, Gordon Bennett, Krista Berga, Anastasia Booth, Juan Davila, Karla Dickens, Chantal Fraser, Karl Fritsch and Francis Upritchard, Ian Haig, Louise Hearman, Gordon Hookey, Natalya Hughes, Emily Hunt, Ramesh Mario Nithiyendran, Robert Pulie, Dieter Roth, Carolee Schneemann, Tim Schultz, Tyza Stewart, Sophie Takach, Wart, Jemima Wyman, Paul Yore

 Curator: Naomi Evans

 - Image: Karla Dickens Sleeping Beauty IV from the series ‘Black and Blue’ 2016, mixed media, 120 x 120cm.

 - Courtesy the artist and Andrew Baker Art Dealer, Brisbane